-The Advocacy Committee strives to foster an inclusive environment for women in engineering by promoting resources and opportunities that elevate the experiences of gender minorities.
+The Advocacy Committee strives to foster an inclusive environment for women and their allies in engineering by promoting resources and opportunities that elevate the experiences of gender minorities.
 Previous events and initiatives include anti-violence education workshops, dinner discussions, and a salary negotiations guide.
 As committee members, you will be responsible for helping coordinate gender equity workshops and events and developing new advocacy initiatives.

-The Educational Outreach Committee inspires the next generation of women engineers by promoting STEM education and engaging with community partners.
+The Educational Outreach Committee inspires the next generation of women engineers and their allies by promoting STEM education and engaging with community partners.
 Events and initiatives held include GEARS (Girls in Engineering and Related Sciences) Day, High School Shadowing Day, and mentorship with students at local schools.
 Committee members will be responsible for helping organize and coordinate these events, serving as mentors, and brainstorming new initiatives.

 Become a National Member

 It is not required to be a national SWE member to be part of our Penn SWE community, but there are benefits to being one!

 Ability to attend SWE National Conference and SWE Local Conferences

 Ability to apply to SWE scholarships

 Strong network of women engineers and allies from academia, government and industry, corporate representatives, government officials, etc.

 Collegiate to Career (C2C) (recommended for Penn SWE Members): For a one-time $50 payment, collegiate members can secure a SWE membership for their collegiate years through the first year they qualify for professional grade membership.

 Collegiate: SWE Membership is available for $20 to college students majoring in engineering and must be renewed annually to obtain membership benefits.